 - Support request forms or paid assistance contact forms

-- For receiving product orders, purchases, bookings and reservations.
+- For receiving product orders (order form), purchases, bookings and reservations.

 - For automatic delivering of information after payment (put the information into the auto-reply message)

-- … any other use involving contact forms and PayPal payments
+- … any other use involving forms and PayPal payments

-- Work without PayPal, discount codes and dynamic/open prices, additional configuration settings.
+- Works also without PayPal, discount codes and dynamic/open prices, additional configuration settings.

 The Contact Form with PayPal plugin is compatible with all charsets.
 The troubleshoot area contains options to change the encoding of the plugin database tables if needed.